 1. Abide by the Guide to Safe Scouting.

 - Minimum leadership requires at least 2 adults who must be present and in direct supervision of unit youth at all times.
-Both must have up to date Youth Protection Training.
-The buddy system must be observed by ALL scouts.
+Both must have up to date Youth Protection training certificate.
+The buddy system must be observed by ALL Scouts.

 - Packs may NOT reserve any of the ranges as per the Guide to Safe Scouting.

 - Check in and check out with the Camp Ranger or Campmaster.
 Ranger resides in Ranger's house on Callahan Mtn.
 Rd across stream from parking lot.
 Campmaster if on duty that weekend resides at Three Forks Lodge across meadow and on other side of stream from Scoutcraft shelter.
 Either Ranger or Campmaster will greet you in the parking lot if your time of arrival as you state is correct.
 Please call Ranger that day If your time of arrival as specified in permit is more than one-half hour different.
 His number is 864-979-8757.

 - Identify the activity or unit leader in charge to the Ranger or Campmaster.

 - Use only the facilities that have been approved.
 Bath houses may be used if open but should be clean on departure.
 Portable toilets are located near the Health Lodge/Director's Cabin and Greenwood campsite during the winter when bath houses are not open.
 Water during winter is available at Cobra Cabin pump house and from spigot near Greenwood campsite.
 Unit leaders should instruct their Scouts on their proper use of bath houses/portable toilets and inspect/clean before they depart.

 - One vehicle may transport equipment to the campsite for weekend use.
 Troop trailers and the one vehicle to move the trailer(s) are allowed to stay in the campsite.
 DO NOT BLOCK roads.